2011 – 2026

 Queues (Share Groups) production-ready; Streams server-side rebalance protocol GA; dead-letter-queue support in exception handlers; standardized --bootstrap-server across CLI tools; Java 25 support.

-• Queues for Kafka went production-ready — Share Groups (KIP-932), previewed in 4.0, reached production readiness with a RENEW acknowledgement type, adaptive batching in the share coordinator, and comprehensive lag metrics.
+• Queues for Kafka went production-ready — Share Groups (KIP-932), early access in 4.0 and a preview in 4.1, reached production readiness with a RENEW acknowledgement type, adaptive batching in the share coordinator, and comprehensive lag metrics.
 Multiple consumers can now cooperatively process records from the same partitions with per-record acknowledgement — queue semantics without strict partition-to-consumer assignment.

 • Streams rebalance protocol GA — the server-side Streams rebalance protocol (built on KIP-848) reached GA with a limited feature set; dead-letter-queue support landed in exception handlers, plus anchored wall-clock punctuation.